UK Bans Gas Boilers from 2025 – what does this mean for your home?

 £3,549 |

-Ofgem now reviews the price cap twice per year.
+Ofgem now reviews the price cap every quarter.

 Of course, energy prices do depend on how much your household is using.